Strengthening employee engagement

 Safety culture

-In all countries, we ensure that we implement numerous measures concerning the health and safety of our employees.
+In all countries, we implement numerous preventive measures concerning the health and safety of our employees.
 Multi-year action plans on production machine compliance are thus in place at all major industrial sites: Australia, United States, Chile, Mexico and France.
 Chemical risk management is also taken into account, starting with product design, first on the choice of components but also on the number and type of analyses that must be performed at the different steps in the process.

 Management of psychosocial hazards